DanLawrence91/weather-dashboard/README.md

 - This is a screenshot showing how the data is displayed once a city has been searched for:
 ![screenshot showing displayed weather data](./assets/images/searched-city.png)

+## Future Features

+- Futures features could include a toggle between imperial and metric units on the weather data